lumicks/pylake/docs/examples/kon/kon.rst

 For this example, we don't know the protein concentration and can therefore not determine :math:`k_{on}` .
 We will determine the binding time and refer to the inverse of the binding time, as the *effective binding rate*, :math:`k'_{on} = k_{on}[P]` .
+Further, we assume that the *bleaching time* for the dye is much longer than the binding time, such that we can ignore the effect of bleaching.

 Load and plot the kymographs
 ----------------------------